docker-archive/swarm-microservice-demo-v1/README.md

 This cluster can be deployed on either Vagrant and AWS.
 A CloudFormation template (AWS) and a Vangrantfile (Vagrant) are included.

-For AWS deployment:  follow `AWS/HOWTO.TXT` and use the `AWS/cloudformation.json` file.
+For AWS deployment:  start at `AWS/HOWTO.TXT`, which will guide you through other text files documenting the various steps to set up the cluster and the application on AWS.

-For Vagrant deployment:  follow `Vagrant/HOWTO.TXT`.
+For Vagrant deployment:  start at `Vagrant/HOWTO.TXT`, again following the pointers to other text files and scripts.